wrmthorne/langchain-progress/README.md

 ## Tests

-To run the test suit, you can run the following command from the root directory.
+To run the test suite, you can run the following command from the root directory.
 Tests will be skipped if the required optional libraries are not installed:

 ```bash
 python -m unittest